kranack/lint-tool/README.md

 ## Install

-Install composer dependencies with `composer install` and run `./lint-tools install`
+Install composer dependencies with `composer install` and run `./lint-tools install`.
+To update your configuration, run `./lint-tools install --force`.

 ## Usage

-After the install, you could run the lint command `./lint-tools lint <folder> [<version>]` where folder is the directory containing PHP sources to lint.
+After the install, you could run the lint command `./lint-tools lint [-m <min>] <folder>` where folder is the directory containing PHP sources to lint.
-The version parameter can be used to define the minimal PHP version to lint with.
+The min option can be used to define the minimal PHP version to lint with.
 [Semantic Versioning][Semver] format is used.

 ## Documentation